JondyGems/Definitely-Optimized/README.md

 # Definitely Optimized
 ![minecraft_title](https://github.com/user-attachments/assets/8f8ec949-8ebd-43eb-8a05-ad29b4fb473e)

-## Modpack that is designed for creators &amp; builders that features a lot of new mods like Flashback, Axiom and Litematica.
+## Definitely Optimized is a collection of performence and QoL mods that improve the way you play and work with the game.
+It is designed to be easy for everyone.

 (this only contains the config files since they are the most useful information and dont require a file size limit)